Open-Strata/OpenStrata.DevOps/src/README.md

 ## 📄 License

-This project is licensed under the Apple Public Source License 2.0 - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.

 ## 🙏 Acknowledgments